-The legal system in California has taken serious steps to protect the well-being of children in the state.
-California Penal Code Section 273(g): Lewdness or Drunkenness in the Presence of a Child is one law created to offer protection to minors.
+California Penal Code Section 273(g): Lewdness or Drunkenness in the Presence of a Child is a law created to offer protection to minors from potential child endangerment.

 PC 273(g) distinguishes the kinds of behavior that are permissible around children in Los Angeles and throughout California.
 Under this legal code, some actions that you would otherwise be able to engage in are forbidden if you are caring for a minor.

 Lewdness or drunkenness in the presence of a child is a criminal act that comes with harsh legal penalties.
 However, there are some controversies surrounding PC 273(g).
-The Simmrin Law Group can help you understand the intricacies of this law and possible defenses to PC 273(g) charges.
+The Los Angeles criminal defense lawyers at Simmrin Law Group can help you understand California’s Penal Code intricacies of this law and possible defenses to PC 273(g) charges.

 Defining PC 273(g): Lewdness or Drunkenness in the Presence of a Child